Different Types of Siamese Cats

 The different types of Siamese cats have distinct markings and coloration, and knowing how to tell these apart is a great skill for breeders, owners, and enthusiasts.
 Check out some of these amazing and beautiful animals.

 The Siamese has really changed looks over the last few decades.
 Once a rather cobby, apple-headed feline, show breeders have bred toward long, elegant lines and wedge-shaped heads.
 There are also colors that are variations of the traditional pointed color pattern, resulting in several Siamese types.

-The show-type Siamese has a distinctly triangular or wedge-shaped face.
+The show-type Siamese cat breed has a distinctly triangular or wedge-shaped face.
 Here, the long lines of the wedgie are clearly evident.

 In contrast, the traditional and popular applehead Siamese is stockier with a rounder face.

 Seal points are fawn-colored on the body with rich, dark brown points that continue to darken with age.
 There's also a snowshoe Siamese that is similar to the seal point, but it has white feet.

 The blue point Siamese has a white body overlaid with blue-gray points.